-Carrie Mullins is a national editor at Serious Eats, with a focus on all things sweet.
+Carrie Mullins is the former national editor at Serious Eats, with a focus on all things sweet.

 @mollylipsitz: yup, corn starch will work